hsyed/challenges/dns/README.md

 ## Todo:

-* Caching: supporting code is written, seems uninteresting for now.
 * Return error packets to the client for IO errors, currently swallowed.
 * Improving error handling in the protocol module.
 I don't think relevant context is available when packets are malformed.
 * Harden the service against panics on socket breaks -- re-establish connectivity.